 Tanzania's real GDP growth declined to 3.4% in 2019, down from 7% in 2018.
-The declines were similarly recorded in other EAC Partner Sates during the period.
+The declines were similarly recorded in other EAC Partner states during the period.
 The decline was highly contributed by the outbreak of COVID-19.
-A markedly diversified economy, characterized by robust private consumption, substantial public spending, strong investment growth, and an upturn in exports underpinned the positive outlook, leading to a gradual increase to 4.8% in 2020; 4.9% in 2021; 4.7% in 2022 and 5.1% in 2023.
-With current Government efforts to improve the investment climate that include, prudent fiscal management and implementation of reforms to improve the business environment, the economy is projected to reach the growth of 6.2% in the year 2024.
-Table 2.2 presents the real GDP growth for Tanzania in relation to selected EAC countries since 2018 to 2023 and projections for 2024.
+A markedly diversified economy, characterized by robust private consumption, substantial public spending, strong investment growth, and an upturn in exports, underpinned the positive outlook, leading to a gradual increase to 4.8% in 2020, 4.9% in 2021, 4.7% in 2022, and 5.1% in 2023.
+With current Government efforts to improve the investment climate, which include prudent fiscal management and the implementation of reforms to improve the business environment, the economy is projected to reach a growth rate of 6.2% in 2024.
+Table 2.2 presents the real GDP growth for Tanzania in relation to selected EAC countries from 2018 to 2023 and projections for 2024.